 Of course, if your foundation does experience some challenges in the winter months, it is often impossible to be left guessing just what is causing problems.
 Doors and windows that fail to open or close easily, cracks suddenly appearing on walls or above doors and windows, cracks in the flooring (ceramic or vinyl), and obvious cracks in the foundation are all clear signs that you need to contact an expert for help.

-You must never wait until spring, which is advice that many property owners get from those who are unaware of the hazards of holding off for weeks or months.
+Waiting until spring is usually the advice that many property owners receive from those who are unaware of the hazards of holding off for weeks or months.
 The slightest leak in January will become a huge and damaging flood in the spring thaw, and while the ground freezes and thaws periodically, it is going to be destroying the foundation.

 Repairs Can Be Done